-- Write main words (vagina, oral sex, penetrative sex, penis, etc.) on poster papers (1 for each paper).
+- · Write main words (vagina, oral sex, penetrative sex, penis, etc.) on poster papers (one for each paper).
 Put up poster papers around the room.
 Have participants go to each poster and write all of the synonyms or other names/phrases for the underlined word.
 Give 2-3 minutes at each station.
-Discuss the results. - Fishbowl: Draw question from a bowl and answer can be used for small or large group; used to get participants talking/involved
+Discuss the results. - Fishbowl - Draw a question from a bowl and answer.
+This can be used for small or large groups to get participants talking/involved.